Wednesday, September 17, 2025

 However, this democratization is limited.
 More people then ever have access to investing, but that does not mean they have gained much (if any) control over the levers of capitalism.
 Most of these people hand their money to someone who invests on their behalf.
 These average investors are participating in the system of capitalism, but they are not changing the system.
 They definitely are not controlling it.

 Giving their money to investment managers and corporations to invest may increase the financial wealth of regular Americans, but those controllers of capital have goals that differ from those of regular Americans.
-In The Master's Tools: How Finance Wrecked Democracy (and a Radical Plan to Rebuild It), Michael McCarthy writes about how corporate capitalism, through lobbyists and campaign contributions, too often dominates how governments allocate resources and regulate day-to-day for Americans."The political capacities these levers generate offer distinct ways for the masters of finance to remake formal political institutions in their image" (12).
+In The Master's Tools: How Finance Wrecked Democracy (and a Radical Plan to Rebuild It), Michael McCarthy writes about how corporate capitalism, through lobbyists and campaign contributions, too often dominates how governments allocate resources and regulate day-to-day life for Americans.

 Corporate America is dedicated only to maximizing profits, whereas regular people have multiple priorities, including their health and safety.
 McCarthy writes, "We know that finance capitalism underinvests in socially and ecologically needed goods and services" (13).

-I tried to think of an example to illustrate this and 2023 train derailment in East Palestine, Ohio, came to mind.
+I tried to think of an example to illustrate this and the 2023 train derailment in East Palestine, Ohio, came to mind.

 Thirty-eight cars of a freight train came off the tracks in the town.
 Poisonous chemicals were released, and everyone within a mile of the derailment was evacuated.
 I wondered how many people impacted by the derailment might own shares in the company that owned the train: Norfolk Southern Corporation.